Garrett County, Maryland: Politics

 Although since the Civil War Maryland has been a Democratic-leaning state, Garrett County, owing to its history of German settlement from north of the Mason–Dixon line, plus strong pre-war Unionism resulting from virtual absence of slaves, has always been strongly Republican.
 Since it was created in 1872, Garrett is one of 15 counties across the nation (chiefly Unionist strongholds in antebellum slave states) to have never voted for a Democratic presidential candidate.

 Compared with neighbouring and closely allied Grant County, West Virginia, Garrett has not shown quite the same levels of Republican support – Lyndon Johnson did get within 109 votes of Barry Goldwater in 1964 – but as with Grant County, the only occasion Garrett County has not been carried by the official Republican nominee occurred in 1912 when a major split in the Republican Party allowed "Bull Moose Party" nominee and former President Theodore Roosevelt to claim the county.
-Since 1996, no Democratic presidential nominee has won even 30% of the county's vote, and not since 2010 has Garrett County voted Democratic in any statewide election.
+No Democratic presidential nominee has won over 40% of the vote in Garrett since Jimmy Carter in 1976.

 Garrett County has been the most conservative county in Maryland in the 21st century.
 Owing to its strong Republican lean, Garrett County sometimes votes against ballot measures that the rest of the state approves by large margins.
-In 2022, Garrett County was the only county in the state to vote against legalizing recreational cannabis via 2022 Maryland Question 4.
-In 2024, Garrett County was the only county in the state to vote against enshrining a right to abortion in the state constitution via 2024 Maryland Question 1.
+In 2022, Garrett County was the only county in the state to vote against legalizing recreational cannabis via Question 4.
+In 2024, Garrett County was the only county in the state to vote against enshrining a right to abortion in the state constitution via Question 1.
 Garrett County is part of Maryland's 6th congressional district, which is represented by April McClain Delaney.